exploitz86/Ascent/README.md

 ## Credits
+* Thanks to all members of Team Neptune!
 * Thanks to all the previous members of Team AtlasNX for laying the groundwork for DeepSea.
 * And a huge thanks to all the awesome homebrew developers!